 This (and similar triple-word horrors) remain popular on resumes, but should be avoided.
 “This is not the 1990s when hiring was focused on buzz words and cheesy phrases,” says the recruiter.
 “Recruiters will assess such personality traits not from CVs but by asking behavioural questions at interviews.”

 Among the most common yet most futile of any CV self-description – you shouldn’t bother applying for a new job unless you’re accomplished in your field.
-“It’s a pointless phrase – let your CV speak for itself,” he adds.
+“It’s a pointless phrase – let your CV speak for itself,” adds the Hong Kong recruiter.

 Image credit: Steve Johnson, Unsplash